apache/opendal/bindings/java/upgrade.md

 ## Breaking change

-Because of [a TLS lib issue](https://github.com/apache/incubator-opendal/issues/3650), we temporarily disable the `services-ftp`.
+Because of [a TLS lib issue](https://github.com/apache/incubator-opendal/issues/3650), we temporarily disable the `services-ftp` feature.